towolf/towolf.github.com/docs/PsychHardware/FindSerialPort.markdown

 Purpose: Find serial port number/name associated with a particular input string.

-If the optional parameter 'PortString' is omitted, the routine will use a built\-in list of default serial port names to search for.
+If the optional parameter 'PortString' is omitted, the routine will use a built-in list of default serial port names to search for.
 Otherwise it will try to find a serial port with a name matching 'PortString'.

 If the optional flag 'forIOPort' is zero or left out, the routine will return a 'PortNumber' compatible with use of the SerialComm\(\) serial port driver for MacOS/X with Matlab.
-If 'forIOPort' is non\-zero, it will return a serial port device string in 'PortNumber', suitable for use with the new [IOPort](/docs/IOPort) serial port driver which works on all operating systems and runtime environments.
+If 'forIOPort' is non-zero, it will return a serial port device string in 'PortNumber', suitable for use with the new [IOPort](/docs/IOPort) serial port driver which works on all operating systems and runtime environments.